tacaswell/build_the_world/README.md

 ## Goals

 I have frequently been caught out by changes to my upstream dependencies breaking me.
-Sometimes the changes are things I just have to adapt to, but in other cases I have been told the changes were unintentional and if the impact had been known they would not have been released.
+Sometimes the changes are things I just have to adapt to.
+But in other cases I have been told the changes were unintentional and if the impact had been known they would not have been released.
 Thus, I set out to try and find those issues as early as possible.

 The goals of this project are:

-1. Build and make available in a venv the main branch of CPython
+1. Build and make available in a venv the main branch of CPython.
-2. Install the main / default branch of most of the Scientific Python ecosystem
+2. Install the main / default branch of most of the Scientific Python ecosystem.
+3. Incremental builds / ability to resume after debugging a package's install.
-3. Be able to easily switch any package to a source install for development.
+4. Be able to easily switch any package to a source install for development.
-4. Be easy to re-build every from scratch.
+5. Be easy to re-build everything from scratch.

 ## History

-The first version of this script only complied CPython and created a virtual environment for me to work in.
-However, due needing to install things from source (mostly to deal with projects that ship pre-cythonized c files in their sdists), to get bug fixes for the newest CPython that were not released yet, or because I had to work from a development branch the number of projects being built from git (or hg) checkouts kept growing.
-Eventually I out-grew my bash script without functions, to a bash script with functions, then a xonsh script with all of the source locations hard-coded, to finally the current state
+The first version of this was a bash script that complied CPython and created a virtual environment.
+Very quickly the script started to automate installing Python packages from source.
+The number of projects that I was installing from version control rapidly grew -- driven by needing to work around projects that ship pre-cythonized c files in their sdists, needing un-released bug-fixes to support the main branch of CPython, or just projects I was personally contributing to.
+Eventually a single `bash` script (without functions!) was refactored to a `bash` script _with_ functions, to a `xonsh` script with all of checkout locations hard-coded at the top of the file, to the current state which uses a handful of `xonsh` scripts and a `yaml` file to track where the checkouts are.

 ## Code quality

-This is 🚮 trash 🚮 code that as of the time of this writing has been used by 1 (one) person on 1 (one) computer.
-The unit testing is "can I rebuild the environment"; for a long while, the "continue" functionality was implemented by commenting out the already built projects..
+This is 🚮 trash 🚮 code that as of the time of this writing has been used by 1 (one) person on 2 (two) computers (but one of those is now de-commissioned).
+The unit testing is "can I rebuild the environment"; for a long while, the "continue" functionality was implemented by commenting out the already built projects...
+These tools have been slowly moving towards being proper CLI tools, but until then they get the job done.

-These tools have been slowly moving towards being proper CLI tools, but they get the job done.
-This code is offered in the fullest sense of "AS IS", but I have been slowly adding quality of life features and am very open to any suggestions of how to improve it.
+This code is offered in the fullest sense of "AS IS".
+However, I have been slowly adding quality of life features and am open to any suggestions and collaboration to improve it!

 ## Requirements